thatvirtualboy/thatvirtualboy.github.io/_pages/echodots.md

 ###### What triggers a *Resume Game* status?
 As soon as the daily sequence is viewed, the game is considered *in play* and the sequence cannot be viewed again without using an Echo.
 Once the daily game has been completed with a win or a loss, the status is considered completed until the game resets the next day.
 Additionally, if a game is started and unfinished before the next sequence is available, that game session is rendered incomplete and your current streak is reset.

+###### Can I reset my game?
+Yes.
+In the app, go to Settings > Support > Delete App Data.
+This will delete all gameplay history including streaks and Echos.

+###### Does Echodots support Family Sharing?
+Family Sharing is not supported at this time.

 ---
 <h4 id="privacy">Privacy</h4>